ip-tools/patzilla/README.rst

 - Sharing.
 Well-designed collaboration features allow efficient sharing of information with your colleagues, even across the boundaries of in-house systems.

+- Multitenancy.
+The software can operate on behalf of different vendors.
+It's easy to apply custom branding.

 Demos
 =====